HenMussa/PomoCLI/README.md

 # Usage
 The flag "--times" is optional, the value is 1 by default.
-Don't worry about how manye time you have left, the software may notificate you.
+Don't worry about how many time you have left, the software may notificate you.

 ![notification](https://github.com/HenMussa/PomoCLI/blob/main/screenshots/Screenshot.png)
 ![notificatuin2](https://github.com/HenMussa/PomoCLI/blob/main/screenshots/Screenshot02.png)